 One of the biggest mistakes gamblers make when it comes to making college football picks is simply getting in on too many games.
 Just because the schedule each Saturday is nothing short of overwhelming with well over 100 games each week, that doesn’t mean you need to try and bet on as many as possible.
 Don’t put too many teams in a parlay or make half a dozen straight bets, as each time you do it your chances of winning are decreased.
 Taking some shots later in the day with profits is fine, but don’t plan to bet on 10 games and win the day very often.

 Line movement is the key to understanding which way the odds are trending.
 It can give you an idea which side of the action sharp bettors are on and belong to multiple sites will help you get the most value as you shop around.

 Want to learn about wagering on pro football?
 Check out our online NFL betting guide for everything you need to know!

 Many of the popular college football online bets mirror those seen with NFL wagering.
 Moneylines, spreads, and totals are most common, followed by exotic wagers like parlays and props.
 Which direction you go is based on several factors including what the odds are, how many teams you’re looking to wager on and the type of payout you’re looking for.

-Below, we will use DraftKings Sportsbook odds for Miami (FL) vs. Florida, which kicks off the 2019 NCAA football schedule, to help clearly explain each football bet type.
+Below, we will use DraftKings Sportsbook odds for Miami (FL) vs. Florida to help clearly explain each football bet type.

 Moneyline wagers are the easiest way to gamble, as they require only a pick on which team will win the game.
 Favorites will have a negative next to its moneyline and underdogs will have a positive symbol next to its odds.